 - reduce breach risk by setting up clear audit trails

 - set up internal standardization for procedures, including who manages those procedures

 Whether your organizational structure needs to facilitate a single management system for a small business or is based on several types of enterprise structures that demand interoperability for regulatory compliance, it is imperative to train those involved, including developers, and re-train often as new regulations emerge or security breaches mandate change.
 Something as seemingly innocuous as realigning work stations with a new server merits retraining personnel.

 Preventing Insufficient Logging and Monitoring Exploitation and Attacks

 You don’t want to engage in damage control.
 The levels of log management can be overwhelming to sift through.
-There are many passive commercial and open source log management frameworks available that can automate the monitoring process.
-Penetration testers and auditors tend to be resource and financially intensive, but sometimes necessary.
+There are many passive commercial and open-source log management frameworks available that can automate the monitoring process.
+Penetration testers and auditors tend to be resource-intensive and expensive, but sometimes necessary.

 There has to be a new mindset.
 Simply keeping attackers out of company business is passe and dangerous–whether you are a small business or a major corporation.
 It’s not enough to find the who and eradicate the threat.
 Today you have to know why your company is vulnerable and how to prevent probing eyes and attacks before they start.
 Not only will it keep your company viable, but also compliant with ever-changing regulations that mandate an audit trail.